Register Login

 • Optimization steps:

 "Null event" is usually an idle event.
 There is therefore normally no handling requirement.
-However, in exceptional cases it is possible that a session may hang for a longer period of time on "Null event" (with WAIT_TIME = 0).
+However, in exceptional cases it is possible that a session may hang for a longer period on "Null event" (with WAIT_TIME = 0).

 A possible scenario for a hanging "Null event" is an Outer Join (for instance, using "(+)" in the SQL statement) on Oracle 9i.
 In this case, see Note 626172.